AdityaHarivansh/youkraft/README.md

 #About the Project:
 The project shows you a form to enter a candidate's following details:
-  Username : required and should be unique for all candidates
+  Username : required and should be unique for all candidates.

   Email: required and should be of type email
   Age: not required but should be in the bracket of 22-60 Phone Number : required and should be in correct indian number format without country code